 Of the two cameras under consideration, the Fujifilm X100T features an APS-C sensor and the Fujifilm X30 a 2/3 sensor.
 The sensor area in the X30 is 84 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 3.9.
 The sensor in the X100T has a native 3:2 aspect ratio, while the one in the X30 offers a 4:3 aspect.

-With 16MP, the X100T offers a higher resolution than the X30 (12MP), but the X100T nevertheless has larger individual pixels (pixel pitch of 4.82μm versus 2.2μm for the X30) due to its larger sensor.
+With 16MP, the X100T offers a higher resolution than the X30 (12MP), but the X100T nevertheless has larger individual pixels (pixel pitch of 4.80μm versus 2.20μm for the X30) due to its larger sensor.
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.